AequilibraE/qaequilibrae/docs/source/getting_started/getting_started.rst

 .. note::

-    The recommendations on this page are as current as of May 2023.
+    The recommendations on this page are as current as of April 2024.

 Installation
 ------------